cloudsoldier/Terraform_Project-Azure_DevOps-Automation/README.md

-# Leatn Terraform_Project ON Azure_DevOps-Automation
+# Learn Terraform_Project ON Azure_DevOps-Automation

 Introduction
 In this project I will teach how to work with these multiple tools.